cb-203/Juicebox-OpenEVSE-LED-Adapter/README.md

 The other two LEDs are switched on ground.
 When the LEDs are off, the WIFI and/or CHG pins on the OpenEVSE board are floating.
 When on, these pins are connected to ground.
-To convert this behvior into +5V power for each LED, a pair of PNP transistors is used.  +5V is routed to the emitter of each transistor, and the collector is connected to each corresponding LED.
+To convert this behavior into +5V power for each LED, a pair of PNP transistors is used.  +5V is routed to the emitter of each transistor, and the collector is connected to each corresponding LED.
 When negative voltage is applied to the base of each transistor via the WIFI and CHG pins on the controller board, the transistor is opened allowing +5V current to flow through to the LED,